 1937 -

-The Vogue is running "Jungle Princess" with Dorothy Lamour and Ray Milland, released in November 1936.
+The Vogue was running "Jungle Princess" with Dorothy Lamour and Ray Milland, released in November 1936.
 Bruce Kimmel notes that the second feature was "Florentine Dagger."
 The crowd is there for the Christmas parade in this postcard view west on Hollywood Blvd. from the California State Library collection.
 There's a copy of the image from the negative of the Bob Plunkett photo in the Huntington Library collection.
 On their site you can enlarge it and look at details.

 Note the vertical and banner at the Egyptian on the left.
 They were running "Ali Baba Goes To Town" with Eddie Cantor, a film that had played the Chinese for a week beginning November 3.
 Their co-feature was "Hold 'em Navy."
 The illuminated letters across the street in the distance are advertising "Navy Blue and Gold" with Robert Young and Jimmy Stewart.
 It played the Chinese for a week beginning November 24, 1937.
 Bruce notes that this week the Iris had "Wee Willie Winkie" and "Danger - Love at Work," the Hollywood was playing "Lost Horizon" and the Paramount had "That Certain Woman."